twistedpair/lustforge.com/content/post/2016-01-07-home-cooked-apache-spark.md

   - Apache Spark
 ---

 We use Apache Spark for various applications at [my job](https://mc10inc.com), but Spark is still relatively unstable, as evidenced by the project's [11K+](https://github.com/apache/spark/pulls) pull requests.
-To maintain our developer velocity, we regularly patch show stopper bugs in the Spark source.
+To maintain developer velocity, we regularly patch show stopper bugs in the Spark source.
 The process is simple.

 1. Install JDK 6, which is required for PySpark (or you'll get a lengthy warning).
 Use the `oracle-java8-set-default` package to switch between Java 6 and 8, or set `JAVA_HOME`.